.

 Payment is most easily made by check (US and UK citizens), credit or debit card, PayPal, money order, bank wire, Venmo, or Western Union.

 Checks: make out to T&R and mail to 957 Shy Ln, Marietta GA 30060.
 Bank wires: use exchange rate for day you post check, for example at xe.com.
 Or pay with any major credit or debit card (+3%), or by PayPal (3.5%, 4.4% [international] processing).
 Debit & credit: send your details (no., exp., amount) in two separate emails (for security).
-For international bank wire (there is a $15 bank charge), contact us.
+For international bank wire (there's a $15 bank charge), contact us.
 Or pay by Western Union or Venmo (@douglas-jacoby-1 —no charge).
 Choose the method best for you, and email your choice.

 The deposit of $400 is due.
 If you’re paying in full, of course, the deposit is included in the total.
 (Please read this, even if you are sure you won't cancel.)